bdwong/checkpointer/README.md

 * Named checkpoints
 * Restore to any checkpoint at any time.

-Drawbacks
+Limitations
 ---------

 * Runs with Mysql2 or ActiveRecord on Mysql2 only.
 * Uses triggers to detect database changes.
-Any database with triggers can't use Checkpointer (yet).
+Any database with existing triggers can't use Checkpointer (yet).
 * Becase of triggers, initial setup time is slow.
 * Initial backup is also slow, however subsequent backups are much faster.